gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/Benchmark _Milestone_1_Final_Draft.md

 ## Requirements Analysis: Technical Requirements

-The student comprehensively explains all of the technical requirements for the system (to include concrete examples), as well as the software and/or hardware that is necessary to meet the requirements; information and justifications are accurate and appropriate.
 Technical requirements:

 - Hardware: Raspberry Pi 5 (16GB RAM), Sony IMX500 AI camera, OmniPreSense OPS243-C radar, Samsung T7 SSD, PoE/UPS, IP65 housing